 We all have that time where a diner will hit the spot—after a fun night out, a brunch with friends, or maybe when you just want a big juicy burger and fries or a hearty sandwich.
-We put together nine of the most delicious Pittsburgh diners.
+We put together this list of the most delicious diners in Pittsburgh.
 If you know more, we want to know about them!
 Leave us a comment for a possible future post.
-If you’re looking for a great Pittsburgh Restaurant, don’t forget to visit our restaurant page!
+There are great diners all over the Pittsburgh region, so let us know about your favorite spot for breakfast or brunch in Pittsburgh.

 Kelly O’s in the Strip is quiet and unassuming, serving up standouts like a hearty steak omelet.
 For those with a sweet tooth, chocolate chip pancakes and the very hungry will adore a bacon, egg and cheese biscuit.
 This summer, head down for a red, white and blue patriotic waffle just in time for the 4th of July.
 Kelly O’s also has another location on Perry Highway in the North Hills.